tommymarshall/layouts-with-views/README.md

 ## Getting Started

 ### Retrieving a View
-Let's say you want to reference an an About page.
+Let's say you want to reference an About page.
 Create `views/about.php`, navigation to `yourdomain.com/about`, and that view will be retrieved.
 The default view you see when visiting the root of LwS is `views/index.php`.
 This is customizable in `config/config.php`.

 ### Setting a Layout
 The default layout is `views/layouts/default.php` and can be changed in `config/config.php`.
 You can also override the default layout by setting `$this->layout('example')` in a view, where `example` will reference `views/layouts/example.php`.